vanamayaswanth/Chain-of-Verification/README.md

 # Chain of Verification (CoVe)

-CoVe is a Python project that leverages OpenAI's GPT-3 language model to create a chain of verification for answering questions, fact-checking statements, and generating verified responses.
+CoVe is a Python project that leverages OpenAI's GPT-3.5 and other language models to create a chain of verification for answering questions, fact-checking statements, and generating verified responses.
 This project is designed to assist in providing well-researched and factually accurate answers to questions.

 ## Table of Contents